itaintme16/EDA_superstore/README.md

-# EDA_superstore
+EDA on sypersstore Dataset using Python(pandass,Numpy,seaborn) Analysing saless and profit with data visualization Datacleaning,analysis on the superstore dataet using Jupyter Notebook.
-Exploratory Data Analysis (EDA) on Superstore dataset using Python (Pandas, Matplotlib, Seaborn).
-Analyzing Superstore sales and profit trends with data visualization and insights.
-EDA project for uncovering business insights from the Superstore dataset.
-Exploratory Data Analysis on retail dataset to study sales, profit, and business insights.
+EDA project to unravel business insights.